michelezedda/coconut-cosmetics/README.md

 - **react-hot-toast**: A React library for displaying customizable notifications.
 - **Splide**: A JavaScript library for creating responsive and accessible arousels.
 - **Lucide**: An icon library for react applications.
+- **Formik**: A React library for building and managing forms efficiently.

 ## Project Link
 Explore coconut. cosmetics: :link: [coconut. cosmetics](https://coconut-cosmetics.vercel.app/)